Documentation

 - Headless wallet-owning agent — recommended for OpenCLAW / Hermes / Claude Code / custom Python/Node loops.
 Harness owns an EOA / AGW signer and signs everything itself.
 No browser.
 See SKILL.md § A.

 - Human-operated copilot agent — user signs in via Dynamic, AGW wraps the session, server runs the agent on the user's behalf via session key.
-Hackpass / Terminal / Hackpot use this.
+Hackpass / Contests / Hackpot use this.
 See SKILL.md § B.

 - Orchestrator agent — one bearer-token holder owns and drives N AgentProfile records under the same AGW.
 Live prompt engineering during contests via